Serafima Sakhanovich: 2017–2018 season

 Sakhanovich started her season by winning two ISU Challenger Series medals.
 In late October she competed at the 2017 CS Minsk-Arena Ice Star where she won the silver medal behind Elizabet Tursynbayeva.
 She then skated at the 2017 CS Warsaw Cup where she won the gold medal.

 She placed fifth at her Grand Prix assignment, 2017 Skate America, and ninth at the 2018 Russian Championships.
 In addition to Plushenko, she trained under Yulia Lavrenchuk until Lavrenchuk's departure at the end of the season.
 After returning to Saint Petersburg, Sakhanovich decided to be coached by Angelina Turenko.

 2018–2019 season

 In mid-November, Sakhanovich skated at the 2018 CS Alpen Trophy, winning the silver medal behind her teammate Anna Tarusina.
 Two weeks later she competed at the 2018 CS Tallinn Trophy where she won the gold medal with a personal best score of 202.62 points.
 She did not compete at the 2019 Russian Championships, but later placed fifth at the Bavarian Open.

 2019–2020 season

 Sakhanovich began the season at the inaugural Denis Ten Memorial Challenge in Almaty, winning the event.
 She received her first Grand Prix assignment in two years, the 2019 Skate Canada International, where she placed eighth.
 She placed twelfth at the 2020 Russian Championships.

+Sakhanovich retired from competitive skating in November 2021.